 On top of that she’s doing yoga and/or a take home posture correction exercise program I wrote her as well as a fortnightly group workout with her Willow and Blake colleagues, where we go through a strength circuit followed by a HIIT finisher.

-But the training I'm most excited about with Eri is her one-on-one PT sessions, which we do once a week on Tuesday mornings.
-In these sessions I start with foam rolling and mobility work, emphasizing ankles and calves before we train a series of exercises based around the specific needs of long distance running: single leg stability, lower leg endurance, explosive power output, overall core strength and total body integration.
+But the training I’m most excited about with Eri is her one-on-one PT sessions, which we do once a week on Tuesday mornings.
+In these sessions I start with foam rolling and mobility work, emphasising ankles and calves before we train a series of exercises based around the specific needs of long distance running: single leg stability, lower leg endurance, explosive power output, overall core strength and total body integration.

 Has it changed week to week?

 It has, we started lighter and worked more on creating structural integrity in her musculature.
 Now that she’s working from a stronger base we’re able to go harder and incorporate some new features, such as running with added resistance.
 And as with all fitness forms, her exercises have gotten harder week to week as her fitness, flexibility and skill level increase.